interbiznw/BMTune/README.md

 If you need help, first please use the help guide included in BMTune

-If the help guide doesn't help you, you can ask at: bouletmarc@hotmail.com
+If the help guide doesn't help you, use google to get a respond to your anwser

+If you need a specific help, you can ask at: bouletmarc@hotmail.com

-You can also use the [Facebook Page][] to ask your question
+You can also use the [Facebook Page][] to ask to other tuners

 [HERE]: <https://github.com/bouletmarc/BMTune/archive/master.zip>
 [Link]: <https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=F4M5JWCFBYHMC>